EPCCed/2022-07-27-hpc-intro-online/_episodes/12-cluster.md

 > >
 > > There are several ways to do this.
 Most operating systems have a graphical
 > > system monitor, like the Windows Task Manager.
 More detailed information
-> > can be found on the command line:
+> > can sometimes be found on the command line.
+For example, some of the commands used on
+> > a Linux system are:
 > >
 > > * Run system utilities
 > >   ```